PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

 The function `templateStringToRegExp` is available from the library [danack/php-unit-helper](https://packagist.org/packages/danack/php-unit-helper), or you could just copy/paste it if you don't want an extra dependency.

+## Don't use deep exception hierarchies

+More words here...

 ## Don't use exceptions for flow control

 TL:DR version, don't use exceptions for flow control.
 Except when you really want to.